-In accordance with current pedagogical models as well as with the approach set and described in the PEI by Curriculum Committee of the Bachelor Degree in Bilingualism: English-Spanish, this course draws inspiration from four different pedagogical approaches:
+In accordance with current pedagogical models as well as with the approach set and described by Comité Curricular of the BA in Bilingualism: English-Spanish in the PEI, this course is guided by four different pedagogical approaches:

-Socio-constructivism: classroom discussions and presentations as well as teamwork in the development of the different projects and tasks carried out during the semester have as a goal to create an environment in which knowledge can be socially constructed by the participants, who cooperate with their peers and have an active role in their learning process.
+Socio-constructivism: classroom discussions and presentations as well as team work in the development of the different projects and task carried out during the semester have as a goal to create an environment in which knowledge can be socially constructed by the participants, who cooperate with their peers and have an active role in their learning process.

 Humanistic approach: The student is respected as an individual and is responsible for making decisions about his learning.
 The teacher role in the class is that of a facilitator that provides and guides learning experiences.
 Learners' expectations, abilities, interests and needs both as students and future teachers of language are explored and considered in the course in order to promote motivation and involvement in the learning process.
 The different activities carried out during the course and the materials and resources suggested to the students aim at developing and endorsing autonomy in students.
-Respect for other students' opinions and views is encouraged in open discussions about different topics related to the course.
+Respect for other students opinions and views is encouraged in open discussions about different topics related to the course.

-Critical Reflection: reflection about teaching and learning experiences in order to make meaning is a metacognitive process which plays an important role in future teachers' education, helping them understand their own strengths and weaknesses and resulting in greater autonomy and independence as learners.
+Critical Reflection: metacognition plays an important role in learning, helping students understand their own strengths and weaknesses and resulting in greater autonomy and independence as learners.
 Students are encouraged in the course to plan, monitor and evaluate their progress so that they may revise their learning strategies accordingly.
-Evaluation of materials, self-evaluation and peer evaluation will help the future teachers to hone the critical skills they will need as citizens of a complex world.
+Evaluation of materials, self- evaluation and peer evaluation will help students hone the critical skills they will need as citizens of a complex world.

 Content-based approach: finally, the course provides a bilingual space of interaction and learning for students who can acquire and practice their communicative skills in English in a natural environment through the exposure to theoretical input as well as to practical activities related to the topics of the course.
-The inclusion of academic texts in Spanish related to the field affords students the possibility of strengthening also their own academic resources in their mother tongue and thus their active bilingualism.